operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 sed -i -E 's/(IMAGE_VERSION = ).+/\1v1\.3\.1/g' Makefile
 #  Run the pre-release `make` target:
 make prerelease
-# Regenerate testdata (samples).
-# NOTE: The sanity test will fail but scaffolding should complete.
-make test-sanity
 ```

 All of the following changes should be present (and no others).